Katskhi Pillar: A Unique Destination in Georgia

 Local Transportation and Accommodation

-• Katskhi Pillar is a natural limestone monolith located in Georgia’s Imereti region.
+- Katskhi Pillar is a 40-meter limestone monolith in Georgia’s Imereti region.

-• Access to the site is restricted, and it is important to check visiting hours and restrictions beforehand.
+- Access is restricted; check visiting hours and restrictions beforehand.

-• Local transportation options are limited, but taxis are available.
+- Local transportation is limited, but taxis are available.

-• Accommodation can be found in nearby towns such as Kutaisi and Chiatura.
+- Accommodation is available in nearby towns like Kutaisi and Chiatura.